New Look, Same Mission

 Next Is The Beta

 Once you’ve piloted your MVP – which is your initial product experiment – and have done ample user research, you’re ready to aggregate those learnings and build the beta version of your tech for good product (with a user centered design lens, of course!).
-More on the MVP and pilot in Chapter 2: User Research & User Testing.
+More on the MVP and pilot in The Playbook on User Research & User Testing.

 A beta version of a product is like a second draft.
 It looks and feels very close to a “ready-to-launch” product.
 It’s given out to a large group of users to try under real conditions and based on your learnings, functionality and design changes are inevitable.